sergiocorreia/ppmlhdfe/guides/separation_primer.md

 *(This guide is an abridged version of [Verifying the existence of maximum likelihood estimates for generalized linear models](http://scorreia.com/research/separation.pdf); please see the paper for a more detailed explanation)*

 As noted in Santos Silva and Tenreyo ([2010](https://www.sciencedirect.com/science/article/pii/S0165176510000832), [2011](https://www.stata-journal.com/article.html?article=st0225)), maximum likelihood estimates of Poisson models might not exist, due to the problem known as "statistical separation".
-In practice, this is seen in regression estimates that do not converge, or even worst, converge to incorrect estimates.
+In practice, this is seen in regression estimates that do not converge or, even worse, converge to incorrect estimates.

 ## Why might ML estimates not exist?